 Kresimir Matkovic is a senior researcher at VRVis and head of Interactive Visualization Group.
+Since 2021 he is also the coordinator of the Complex Systems area.
 He received his PhD from Vienna University of Technology in 1998.
 He has an especially strong background in the visualization of simulation data (from the engineering level up to first class research).
 He is interested in extending visual analysis technology to challenging heterogeneous data, in particular to a combination of multi-variate data and more complex data types, such as functions, for example.
 Furthermore, he focuses his research on developing a structured model for interactive visual analysis which supports a synergetic combination of user interaction and computational analysis.
 Krešimir Matković is successful in bridging the gap between Information and Scientific Visualization, and focuses on Visual Analytics for Engineering Applications.
 He also applies Visual Analytics to different fields, such as medicine, geo-temporal data, or scientific computing.
 His research interests include virtual reality, human computer interaction, tangible user interfaces and human perception, as well.
 He leads projects which deal with visualization and with human computer interaction in VRVis.
 Since 2010 he teaches Information Visualization at Vienna University of Technology.
 Since 2007 Krešimir Matković is also an adjunct associate professor at Faculty of Electrical Engineering and Computing, University of Zagreb, where he teaches Virtual Environments.
 He is a member of IEEE Computer Society, ACM, and Eurographics.

 Areas of research

 The paper "Comparative visualization for noise simulation data" of the Interactive Visualization Group was awarded at the Electronic Imaging conference "Visualization and Data Analysis".

 VRVis gets awarded with the CGI Best Short Paper Award 2019!